ileniasalerno1/multi-agent-system/README.md

 The Web Search Agent integrates **SerpAPI** to retrieve external learning resources whenever additional information is required.

+It is important to distinguish between two separate moments of the fallback mechanism: the *activation of the option* and the *actual execution* of the search.

-The Web Agent is activated in two situations:
+The web search option is proposed to the user in two scenarios:

-* when the user explicitly requests a web search;
-* when the Recommendation Agent cannot retrieve sufficiently relevant resources (automatic fallback).
+* **automatically**, when the Critic Agent does not find any relevant resource in the internal dataset (the interface displays a "Search the Web" option, without running any search yet);
+* **on direct user request**, even when the internal dataset has already returned relevant resources.

+In both cases, however, the **execution** of the web search is never automatic: it always requires an explicit confirmation action from the user (e.g. clicking the proposed option).
+This design choice follows an earlier version of the system in which the web search ran automatically on every request, producing often superfluous information and increasing response times.

-Retrieved resources are displayed as clickable links inside the Streamlit interface.
+Retrieved resources are displayed as clickable links inside the Streamlit interface and are also validated by the Critic Agent before being shown.

 ---